ishanasahota/rnd_chemical_inventory_final/README.md

    - Who opened it
    - How much fluid you used
 3. Press OK to save
-4. Repeat as necessary
+4. Repeat as necessary (now it will only promt you for how much fluid you used)

 ### Option 2: Stock Taking

-You can do one of two things:
+You can do one of two things but they aren't explicitly separated, so you can do both at the same time if needed:

 **Option A - Empty Bottles Only:**
 1. Scan all the empty bottles
 2. Press "finish stock taking"
 3. Mark them all as empty
 4. Close the window, then confirm the choice (another pop-up will appear)
+5. open the excel file and save, then re-upload back to Onedrive

 **Option B - Full Stock Check:**
-1. Scan all the stock
+1. Scan all the stock, click finish stock taking
-2. Mark any bottles that happen to be empty during scanning
+2. Mark any bottles that happen to be empty during scanning and close the window by pressing x in the top left
 3. After the pop-up, it will show you a summary
 4. For further detail, open the workbook and check the **StockTakingResults** sheet, which keeps a log of what wasn't scanned
+5. save the excel file and re-upload back to onedrive

 ### Finishing Up:
 1. After scanning, press "yes" to terminate the Python window
+2. On pycharm this works, but on sypder this has trouble so:
-2. If it doesn't close properly:
+     If it doesn't close properly:
      - **Mac**: `Cmd + Option + Esc`
      - **Windows**: `Alt + F4`
-3. **Save and upload**: Open the Excel file, save it (`Cmd+S` on Mac), and upload it back to OneDrive by clicking "Share" to keep it as the most updated copy
+4. **Save and upload**: Open the Excel file, save it (`Cmd+S` on Mac), and upload it back to OneDrive by clicking "Share" to keep it as the most updated copy

 ## Scenario 3: Setting Up Teams Alerts and Automatic Deletion (One Computer Setup)

 ### Initial Setup:
-1. **Download the automation scripts**: Get `weeklycriticalchemicalsfluidai.py` and `deletion_crontab.py`
+1. **Download the automation scripts**: Get `teamsmessage.py` and `deletion.py`
 2. **Update file paths**: Change the paths for the Excel files at the top of each code file to match where you saved the Excel sheet on your computer
 3. **Set up task scheduling**: Follow the crontab/task scheduler instructions below

 ### Scheduling Setup:
 1. **Download timing**: At your most convenient time, download the `rnd_chemical_inventory.xlsx` sheet and save it over your previous copy
 2. **Schedule the scripts**:
-   - Teams messages and deletion: Once a week
+   - Teams messages and deletion: Once a week, but run deletion before the teams message

-   - Reorder alerts: Daily, every other day, or whatever works best
-3. **File maintenance**: A few times a month, re-upload the file (Share → OneDrive) - download at night and re-upload the cleaned version in the morning to ensure deleted items are removed for everyone
+3. **File maintenance**: A few times a month, re-upload the file (Share → OneDrive) - download at night and re-upload the cleaned version in the morning to ensure deleted items are removed for everyone (it won't affect the main pages because the reordering script does that)

-## Scenario 4: Reordering
+## Scenario 4: Reordering -> YOU HAVE TO RUN THIS CODE ACTIVELY, NOT IN THE BACKGROUND

 The reorder code automatically:
 - Keeps track of what needs to be reordered
 - Removes expired/empty rows from the sheet by moving them to OrderTracking
 - Once you set the reorder date, items move to the OrderTracking sheet and off the main sheets
+- This is the only way to remove items off the main sheet, so make sure you run this code
+- set it to run when you're at work
+-

 ---